 - Take it into the sprint and fail the sprint if they do not get done in time.

-- Commit to create your part and mocking/substituting their part (get some work done, but might be the wrong work).
+- Commit to creating your part and mocking/substituting their part (get some work done, but might be the wrong work).

 - Under-commit and take it in if they get ready.